-The joint initiative “Kid Size Me” from the Nutrition & Health Foundation and the Restaurants Association of Ireland aims to ensure children have access to a wider variety of healthier food options when dining out.
+The joint initiative “Kid Size Me” from the Nutrition & Health Foundation and the Restaurants Association of Ireland aims to give children access to more healthy options when dining out.

-- 53% of children already eat from the adult menu, but this is shown to lead to overeating due to the large portions
+- 53% of children already eat from the adult menu, but this leads to overeating due to the large portions.

-- The top choice for children’s menus was “child size potions of adult meals” (88%)
+- The top choice for children’s menus was “child size portions of adult meals”.

-- Value and portion size are intrinsically linked and this creates an opportunity to show parents the value available through children’s meals
+- Value and portion size are intrinsically linked, so parents can see the value available through children’s meals.

-With 1 in 4 nine year olds overweight or obese in Ireland, it is important that parents are given greater, healthier choices when they eat out with their children.
-By participating in the Nutrition & Health Foundation and Restaurants Association of Ireland’s initiative, “Kids Size Me,” restaurants have the opportunity to create additional value on their menu through child sized portions of the healthier adult meals.
-Based on the findings of the study, there is clearly a demand for what this initiative proposes as well as value for restaurants and their customers, parents and children alike.
+By participating in the Nutrition & Health Foundation and Restaurants Association of Ireland’s initiative, “Kids Size Me,” restaurants have the opportunity to create additional value on their menu through child-sized portions of healthier adult meals.
+There is clearly a demand for what this initiative proposes, as well as value for restaurants and their customers.